bandanna2k/parkrun-stats/README.md

 Run Stats.main <date> E.g. java -jar Stats.jar 25/12/2023
 (this create a Most Events table, and an Attendance table, and output to HTML)

-As usual, let me know if something is missing or incorrect.

-I have added a chart to the Most Events (Extended) table that I've always wanted to see.
-It shows Start Dates against Run dates.
-It shows you if you are getting closer or further away from being a regionnaire.

-New features this week.

-- Most Events Volunteering
-- Regionnaire Count - Most Events (Extended)
-- Start Date/Run Date Chart - Most Events (Extended)

 # TODO

 ## Major